 RADIO RECITALS (WQLN-FM)

-Seven students from this studio have been accepted --through audition-- as members of the Steinway Society of Western Pennsylvania.
-Out of the seven, five were chosen (several multiple times) to give pre-concert recitals at Heinz Hall in Pittsburgh, preceding the Pittsburgh Symphony Orchestra concerts.
-These solo recitals ranged from 15 to 30 minutes.
+Seven students from Kobler's studio have been accepted --through audition-- as members of the Steinway Society of Western Pennsylvania.
+Of the seven, five were chosen to give pre-concert recitals at Heinz Hall in Pittsburgh, preceding the Pittsburgh Symphony Orchestra concerts.
 SSWPA members have included:

 TUESDAY MORNING MUSIC CLUB